paulscalise1/CH592F_SSD1306/README.md

-# SSD1306 Driver Example for CH5xx Devices
+# SSD1306 Driver Example for WCH Devices

 This repo is based off of the [LibDriver SSD1306](https://github.com/libdriver/ssd1306).
 LibDriver SSD1306 offers robust basic and advanced APIs to interface with the OLED.
 Check the link for more documentation.